Welcome to the Shovelglove Home Page [ An Everyday Systems site ]

 How to Make and Use a Shovelglove

 Take a sledgehammer and wrap an old sweater around it.
 This is your "shovelglove."
 Every week day morning, set a timer for 14 minutes.
-Use the shovelglove to perform shoveling, butter churning, and wood chopping motions until the timer goes off.
+Use the shovelglove to perform shoveling, butter churning, and other movements inspired by traditional manual labor until the timer goes off.
 Stop.
 Rest on weekends and holidays.

 The number and the order of the movements is flexible.
 Do them at the pace and in the order that feels right to you.
 Pay careful attention to your form, so as not to strain yourself.
 Imagine that you really are performing the activities being simulated.
 The critical thing is to do it every weekday, no more, no less; for 14 minutes, no more, no less; in a careful, non spastic manner.

 I don't know how to explain shovelglove without going into the story of it's genesis, so here goes.
 Pretty pictures and a spell-checker will eventually grace this site, but don't hold your breath.